 9. Check for Conflicting Programs

-Follow these steps to stop running these programs in the background and automatically starting up at the start of windows.
+Follow these steps to stop running these programs in the background and automatically start up at the start of Windows.

 - To begin with, press Win+R on your keyboard to open up the Run dialog box.